easy-apps-xyz/docs/resources/termsofservice.md

 EasyApps does not guarantee that:
 - The Service will meet your specific requirements
-- The Service will be available at all times or without interruption
+- The Service will be available at all times without interruption
 - Errors or defects will be corrected
 - The Service will be secure or free from viruses or harmful components